publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395x.md

 [Pub.
 L. 96–499, title IX, § 952(b)][/us/pl/96/499/s952/b], as added by [Pub.
 L. 97–248, title I, § 127(2)][/us/pl/97/248/s127/2], Sept.
 3, 1982, [96 Stat.
 366][/us/stat/96/366], provided that:

-> “Unless the Secretary of Health and Human Services first publishes final regulations prescribing the criteria and procedures described in the last sentence of section 1861(v)(1)(I) of the Social Security Act \[subsec. (v)(1)(I) of this section\] by January 1, 1983, after providing a period of not less than 60 days for public comment on proposed regulations, the amendment made by subsection (a) \[amending this section\] shall only apply to books, documents, and records relating to services furnished (pursuant to contract or subcontract) on or after the date on which final regulations of the Secretary are first published.”
+> “Unless the Secretary of Health and Human Services first publishes final regulations prescribing the criteria and procedures described in the last sentence of section 1861(v)(1)(I) of the Social Security Act \[[42 U.S.C.
+1395x(v)(1)(I)][/us/usc/t42/s1395x/v/1/I]\] by January 1, 1983, after providing a period of not less than 60 days for public comment on proposed regulations, the amendment made by subsection (a) \[amending this section\] shall only apply to books, documents, and records relating to services furnished (pursuant to contract or subcontract) on or after the date on which final regulations of the Secretary are first published.”

  __Compliance With the Life Safety Code or State Fire and Safety Code__

 [Pub.
 L. 96–499, title IX, § 915(b)][/us/pl/96/499/s915/b], Dec.
 5, 1980, [94 Stat.
 2623][/us/stat/94/2623], provided that:

-> “Any institution (or part of an institution) which complied with the requirements of section 1861(j)(13) of the Social Security Act \[subsec. (j)(13) of this section\] on the day before the date of the enactment of this Act \[Dec.
-5, 1980\] shall, so long as such compliance is maintained (either by meeting the applicable provisions of the Life Safety Code (21st edition, 1967, or 23d edition, 1973), with or without waivers of specific provisions, or by meeting the applicable provisions of a fire and safety code imposed by State law as provided for in such section 1861(j)(13)), be considered (for purposes of titles XVIII or XIX of such Act \[this subchapter or subchapter XIX of this chapter\]) to be in compliance with the requirements of such section 1861(j)(13), as it is amended by subsection (a) of this section.”
+> “Any institution (or part of an institution) which complied with the requirements of section 1861(j)(13) of the Social Security Act \[[42 U.S.C.
+1395x(j)(13)][/us/usc/t42/s1395x/j/13]\] on the day before the date of the enactment of this Act \[Dec.
+5, 1980\] shall, so long as such compliance is maintained (either by meeting the applicable provisions of the Life Safety Code (21st edition, 1967, or 23d edition, 1973), with or without waivers of specific provisions, or by meeting the applicable provisions of a fire and safety code imposed by State law as provided for in such section 1861(j)(13)), be considered (for purposes of titles XVIII or XIX of such Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq., 1396 et seq.\]) to be in compliance with the requirements of such section 1861(j)(13), as it is amended by subsection (a) of this section.”

 [Pub.
 L. 94–182, title I, § 106(c)][/us/pl/94/182/s106/c], Dec.
 31, 1975, [89 Stat.
 1052][/us/stat/89/1052], provided that:

-> “Any institution (or part of an institution) which complied with the requirements of section 1861(j)(13) of the Social Security Act \[subsec. (j)(13) of this section\] on the day preceding the first day referred to in subsection (b) \[enacting provisions set out as a note under this section\] shall, so long as such compliance is maintained (either by meeting the applicable provisions of the Life Safety Code (21st edition, 1967), with or without waivers of specific provisions, or by meeting the applicable provisions of a fire and safety code imposed by State law as provided for in such section 1861(j)(13)), be considered (for purposes of titles XVIII and XIX of such Act) \[subchapters XVIII and XIX of this chapter\] to be in compliance with the requirements of such section 1861(j)(13), as it is amended by subsection (a) of this section.”
+> “Any institution (or part of an institution) which complied with the requirements of section 1861(j)(13) of the Social Security Act \[[42 U.S.C.
+1395x(j)(13)][/us/usc/t42/s1395x/j/13]\] on the day preceding the first day referred to in subsection (b) \[enacting provisions set out as a note under this section\] shall, so long as such compliance is maintained (either by meeting the applicable provisions of the Life Safety Code (21st edition, 1967), with or without waivers of specific provisions, or by meeting the applicable provisions of a fire and safety code imposed by State law as provided for in such section 1861(j)(13)), be considered (for purposes of titles XVIII and XIX of such Act) \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq., 1396 et seq.\] to be in compliance with the requirements of such section 1861(j)(13), as it is amended by subsection (a) of this section.”

  __Private, Nonprofit Health Care Clinics Qualifying, as of__  __July 1, 1977__  __, as Rural Health Clinics__